Canvas (GUI)

 In computer science and visualization, a canvas is a container that holds various drawing elements (lines, shapes, text, frames containing others elements, etc.).
 It takes its name from the canvas used in visual arts.
 It is sometimes called a scene graph because it arranges the logical representation of a user interface or graphical scene.
 Some implementations also define the spatial representation and allow the user to interact with the elements via a graphical user interface.

 Library support

-Various free and open-source canvas or scene-graph libraries allow developers to construct a user interface and/or user-interface elements for their computer programs.
+Various free and open-source canvas or scene-graph dharmik patel libraries allow developers to construct a user interface and/or user-interface elements for their computer programs.

 Examples of free and open-source scene-graph canvas options include: